hyweljohnllewellyn/hywelme/_posts/2015-11-16-applications-used-for-writing-jekyll-static-sites.md

 ###[Text Editor](https://en.wikipedia.org/wiki/Text_editor)

 On searching the web for a text editor, the most popular results are likely to be [Sublime Text](http://www.sublimetext.com/) or [Notepad++](https://notepad-plus-plus.org/).
 I have used both, but am currently using [Atom](https://atom.io/).
 It is **free** and it is written by those lovely people at [Github](https://github.com/), so should be well integrated with Jekyll and other Github software.

-I do like Atom, though it is very slow in comparison with other editors, particularly running on my 5 year old Mac Mini.
+I do like Atom, though it is very slow in comparison with other editors, particularly running on my 2010 Mac Mini.
 If I was not using all of the Github ecosystem, I may try something else, for example [Text Mate](http://macromates.com) or even  [Vim]( http://www.vim.org), the Macintosh version is on Github at [macvim](https://github.com/macvim-dev/macvim).

 ###[Version Control](https://en.wikipedia.org/wiki/Version_control)